Sumandora/tarasande/README.md

 - Account manager: Add skins in selection
 - AirJump/-Walk

+### TODO-List (Click GUI)
+- Correctly save and calculate the positions of the panels when resizing ingame
+- Make block picker more beautiful with icons
+- Make text inputs more beautiful with background
+- Scaling for the whole GUI, so you can scale it for your MC Gui a

 ## Notes
 - AutoTool: Axes can set shields on cooldown.
 Maybe implement that if possible axes are being used to set shields on cooldown before actually attacking with sword